 For graduate students: The INI was established in 1989 as the nation's first research and education center devoted to information networking.
-As a department of the College of Engineering, the INI offers master's degree programs in information networking, information security, mobility and software management.
+As a department of the College of Engineering, the INI offers master's degree programs in information networking, information security, and mobility.
 Graduate students in information security at the INI have the option to pursue the Scholarship for Service program, which awards a full scholarship in exchange for a commitment to work for the government.
 Carnegie Mellon has graduated 148 scholars of this program who have moved on to work for the federal government—more than any other university.

 For faculty: Carnegie Mellon has earned an international reputation for unmatched expertise and capability in information assurance education and research.
 Designation of Carnegie Mellon by the National Security Agency as a National Center of Academic Excellence (CAE) in Information Assurance Education, Research and Cyber Operations and the university’s subsequent participation under NSF grants in both the Scholarship for Service program and in Information Assurance Capacity Building Program (IACBP) for minority-serving institutions have been important contributing factors in focusing the university's information assurance efforts in both the education and research arenas.
 The Information Assurance Capacity Building Program (IACBP) is an intensive, in-residence summer program to help build Information Assurance education and research capacity at colleges and universities designated as Minority Serving Institutions - including, Historically Black Colleges and Universities (HBCUs) and Hispanic Serving Institutions (HSIs).